11ume/wezi/readme.md

 <br>

-## The data flow between handlers
+## Sharing data between handlers

 <br>

-> Each handler must do two things in his execution, return a value and end the request, or pass to next handler using the **next** function.
-Also through the **next** function you can pass some value to the next handler.
+> Each handler must do return a value and end the request, or pass to next handler using the **next** function.
+With this function you can pass some value to the next handler.

 <br>